-- Obtain information about the qualifications of clinical staff that support Cigna wellness and similar programs.
+- Obtain understandable information about Cigna's programs and services, including the qualifications of clinical staff that support Cigna wellness and similar programs and any contractual relationships.

 - Have access to a current list of in-network doctors, hospitals and places you can receive care and information about a particular doctor’s education, training and practice.

-- Have your medical information kept confidential by Cigna and your doctor.
+- Have your personal identifiable data and medical information kept confidential by Cigna and your doctor, know who has access to your information, and know the procedures used to ensure security, privacy and confidentiality.
 Cigna honors the confidentiality of its customers’ information and adheres to all federal and state regulations regarding confidentiality and the release of personal health information

 - Participate with your health care professional in health decisions and have your health care professional give you information about your medical condition and your treatment options, regardless of coverage or cost.
 You have the right to receive this information in terms and language you understand.

 - Learn about any care you receive.
 You should be advised of who is available to assist you with any special Cigna programs or services you receive and who can assist you with any requests to change programs or services.
 You should be asked for your consent for all care, unless there is an emergency and your life and health are in serious danger.

 - Refuse medical care and disenroll from programs/services offered by Cigna.
 If you refuse medical care, your health care professional should tell you what might happen.
 We urge you to discuss your concerns about care with your primary care doctor or other participating health care professional.
 Your doctor or health care professional will give you advice, but you will have the final decision.